platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 layout: single
 ---

-Platform.sh Dedicated plans include a Fastly CDN account by default, which will be managed by Platform.sh.
+Dedicated plans include a Fastly CDN account by default, which will be managed by Platform.sh.
 Our experience has shown that effective caching can mean a huge difference in the perceived performance of an application by its users, and that placing the caches closer to your users (wherever they may be) is the best solution currently available.